 Micah joined the Stanford faculty as a Consulting Associate Professor in 2006 and returned to investing full-time in 2014.
+His research at Stanford and his consulting work through Cornerstone Research focused on economic issues that arise in technology, such as commercial litigation, licensing and technology damages analysis, and econometric models of venture capital investments.
 From 2006-2013 he taught Economics for Engineers (EE204), which was a graduate-level course on New Product Development, Intellectual Property, Accounting and Finance for Stanford's Management Science, Engineering, and Computer Science graduate students.
 Former EE204 students include the founders of Google, Yahoo!, Junglee (sold to Amazon.com for $180 Million), ZenPayroll, Pulse (sold to LinkedIn for $90 Million in 2013) and Katango (sold to Google in 2011).
-His consulting work through C2C Patents focused on economic issues that arise in technology, such as commercial litigation, licensing and technology damages analysis, and investing in technologies as spin-out companies.

 Micah is an active investor in new technology companies formed by students, faculty, and former students at the earliest stage (often before there is a company) as an individual and through his private venture capital fund, Concept2Company Ventures.
 Micah’s passion is helping missionary entrepreneurs, professors and students create the “Next Big Thing” in mobile and enterprise software, medical technologies, and professional services businesses.
 Micah was a founding investor and adviser to BioImagene (spun out of UCLA in 2003, acquired in 2010 by Roche for $100 Million in cash), Stack Overflow (spun out of Fog Creek Software in 2010), Hadapt (spun out of Yale in 2011, acquired in 2014 by Teradata), Judicata (spun out of Stanford in 2012), Cellular Research, Inc. (spun out of Stanford in 2013, acquired in 2015 by Becton Dickinson for $120M in cash), and C2C Patents (spun out of Stanford in 2014).
 Earlier he was the founding investor and board member of Affinity Circles (spun out of Stanford in 2002, licensed to Google in 2006), Adapt Technologies (spun out of Caltech in 2004, acquired in 2008 by Webvisible, now a subsidiary of The Berry Company), and an IP litigation partnership (2004, exited successfully in 2006).
 These companies have raised more than $70 Million in seed-stage venture capital.